-The Foundation supports efforts to improve girls’ participation in quality, relevant secondary education in four countries: India, Nigeria, Uganda, and Eastern Democratic Republic of the Congo (DRC), where support complements other MacArthur investments in the areas of maternal and reproductive health, human rights, and conservation.
+The Foundation supports efforts to improve girls’ participation in quality, relevant secondary education in four countries: India, Nigeria, and Uganda, where support complements other MacArthur investments in the areas of maternal and reproductive health, human rights, and conservation.
 MacArthur also supports projects at the international level that contribute to building the evidence base and improving policy frameworks for expanded access to quality learning opportunities for girls at the national level, particularly in our focus countries.

 What MacArthur Funds

 Our primary funding mechanism is an annual Call for Proposals issued jointly with donor partners brought together under the Partnership to Strengthen Innovation and Practice in Secondary Education (PSIPSE).
 This donor collaborative seeks to increase secondary education access and improve learning outcomes for marginalized populations.

 - Pilot Projects that are developing and testing new models or feasible approaches to identified barriers and challenges.

-- Proof of Concept Projects that are rigorously testing a developed model with a well-defined theory of change that has proven impactful and cost effective.
+- Expanding and Adapting Projects that are rigorously testing a developed model with a well-defined theory of change that has proven impactful and cost effective.